 1. Introduction

 The Florida Current (FC) is the western boundary current closing the subtropical gyre circulation in the North Atlantic Ocean that carries both the return flow associated with the wind-driven gyre, and the upper branch of the Meridional Overturning Circulation (MOC).
 The FC flow has been described in numerous studies as having an annual cycle in transport with range of ~3 Sv (1 Sv = 106 m3 s-1) and maximum transport in July [e.g. Niiler and Richardson, 1973; Baringer and Larsen 2001; Beal et al., 2008; Meinen et al., 2010].
-The leading theory is that the FC annual cycle is predominantly forced by the along-channel wind stress in the Florida Straits and by wind stress curl [e.g. Schott et al., 1988; DiNezio et al., 2009].
-Modern observations and modeling experiments have revealed the importance of additional processes that can influence the FC seasonal variability, such as the local eddy field [Frajka-Williams et al., 2013], and baroclinic signals coming from the ocean interior [Czeschel et al., 2012].
+The leading theory is that the FC annual cycle is predominantly forced by the along-channel wind stress in the Florida Straits and by wind stress curl [e.g. Schott et al., 1988; DiNezio et al., 2009; Rousset and Beal, 2011].
+Modern observations and modeling experiments have revealed the importance of additional processes that can influence the FC seasonal variability, such as the local eddy field [Frajka-Williams et al., 2013], and baroclinic signals coming from the ocean interior [Ezer, 1999; Sturges and Hong, 2001; Czeschel et al., 2012].

 Changes in the strength of the FC have been observed and described within different frequency bands [Baringer and Larsen 2001; Meinen et al., 2010], with particular focus on the changes in its transport that occur with annual periodicity.
 Year-to-year changes in the FC annual cycle were first reported by Baringer and Larsen [2001], who identified substantial differences in the annual transport between 1982—1990 and 1991—1998.
 During 1982—1990 the FC had an amplified (~5 Sv) annual cycle, peaking in July, while during 1991—1998 the FC had lower range (~1.5 Sv) annual variations and a pronounced semi-annual cycle.
 In addition, during 2000—2007, the FC also showed a weak semi-annual cycle [Meinen et al., 2010].
 Atkinson et al. [2010] confirmed the marginally statistically significant changes in the FC annual cycle, and speculated that transport variability at non-seasonal time scales could cause changes in the annual variability of this current.
 These studies focused on seasonal averages computed over long periods of time using a continuous record of the FC volume transport, which provides an average overview of seasonal changes in the FC transport that occur at fixed annual phases.
 This focus on fixed annual phase emphasizes deterministic forcing essentially driven by the annual cycle of solar forcing (and hence implied wind forcing) and de-emphasizes dynamical internal forcing mechanisms.
 In this paper we define signals with seasonal variability but variable annual phase – transient seasonal variability – that allow us to more fully examine the stochastic and dynamic forcing.
-Herein, the transient seasonal of the FC transport (FCt) is defined as variability within the 73—525 day frequency band that is associated with variable annual phase (average annual cycle removed).
+Herein, the “transient seasonal component of the FC transport” (FCt) is defined as variability within the 73—525 day frequency band that is associated with variable annual phase (average annual cycle removed).